gwappa/matsuzakilab-matlab-tools/README.md

 2. Add the `code` directory to your MATLAB PATH: you don't need to 'add subdirectories'.

+## Demo codes

+The `code` directory also contains simple demo codes.

+Each demo code file starts with `mlmt_demo...`, followed by the index and the short description of what it is about.

+Copy the file to wherever appropriate for you, and modify the parameters to adapt to your needs to see what it does.

 ## Available modules and functions

 - `csvio`: reads tabular data from comma-separated values (CSV)-like text data.